-d) Challenges of microfinance institution in seka woreda
+342 50 d) Challenges of microfinance institution in seka woreda

 The study also found the presence several challenges that constrain the MFIs operation not to be efficient.
-Some of the challenges according to the representative sample MFIs are:

-- Less saving habits; - Sometimes the clients don't get they want to take; lack of satisfying the financial needs of the customer: - ♣ Reluctant service rendering; lack of punctuality; - Increasing of interest rate from time to time; - ♣ Easy dissemination of bad mouthing (some clients are not visionary; they opt for immediate benefits in illegal way): - lack of trust between the member of the groups in the repayment of the loan; - The legal environment is not conducive enough in enforcing the loan contract; - Shortage of experienced human resources; and Shortage of Logistics in rural areas such as road, telephone, etc. - Lack of recording data in manageable way

-Lack of adequate information about the client's financial management and absence of recorded evidence is the main challenge.
-This makes the MFIs to rely on fellow group member's oral information.
-Additionally, problem of certifying the real ownership of business, problem of clients to target on profitable business, and sometimes lack of understanding of clients about the operation of the institutions, are the challenges.
+343 Some of the challenges according to the representative sample MFIs are: Less saving habits; Lack of choosing 344 345 profitable enterprise; Sometimes the clients don't get they want to take; lack of satisfying the financial needs of 346 the customer; Reluctant service rendering; lack of punctuality; Increasing of interest rate from time to time; 347 Easy dissemination of bad mouthing (some clients are not visionary; they opt for immediate benefits in illegal 348 way); lack of trust between the member of the groups in the repayment of the loan; The legal environment is not conducive enough in enforcing the loan contract; Shortage of experienced human resources; and Shortage of 349 Logistics in rural areas such as road, telephone, etc. Lack of recording data in manageable way Lack of adequate 350 information about the client's financial management and absence of recorded evidence is the main challenge.
+This 351 makes the MFIs to rely on fellow group member's oral information.
+Additionally, problem of certifying the real 352 ownership of business, problem of clients to target on profitable business, and sometimes lack of understanding of 353 clients about the operation of the institutions, are the challenges.
+The study also found that most MFIs charge different interest rate ranging from 10% to 24%, but some charge flat interest rate.
+To the majority (who charge varied interest rate), the rationales for the variations of the interest rate are: